AlhusseinZaghloul/Appium-Mobile-Test-Automation-Framework-For-Swaglabs/README.md

 - **Externalized Configuration:** Centralizes configuration settings (e.g., device capabilities, application paths) in external files, allowing for easy environment management.
 - **Externalized Test Data:** Separates test data from test scripts, enabling data-driven testing and simplifying data management.
 - **Maven Dependency Management:** Uses Maven for efficient dependency management, ensuring consistent build processes and easy integration with CI/CD pipelines.
+- **Clear Reporting:** Allure reporting features provide detailed test execution summaries and failure analysis, with utilities like `AllureUtils` further enhancing the reports by attaching execution logs from tests, making it easier to diagnose any issues.
+- **Comprehensive Logging:**
+Centralized with Log4j 2 via `LogsUtils` for consistent output, it supports multiple levels for adjustable detail.
+Stored in `test-outputs/Logs` and also attached in Allure report, auto-cleaned before each test run.
+- **Screenshot on Failure:** Automatically captures screenshots when a test fails, implemented in the `TestNGListeners` class.
+The `onTestFailure` method uses `ScreenshotUtils` to save screenshots with the test name, aiding in debugging by providing visual context for failures.
 - **Scalability:** Designed to accommodate growing test suites and complex application workflows.
-- **Clear Reporting:** TestNG's reporting features provide detailed test execution summaries and failure analysis.
-- **Easy Setup and Usage:** Designed for ease of use, enabling quick onboarding for new team members.
 - **CI/CD Friendly:** Can be easily integrated into continuous integration and continuous delivery pipelines for automated testing.
-- **Focus on Reusability:** The framework promotes code reusability through modular design and shared components.
+- **Focus on Reusability:** The framework promotes code reusability through modular design and shared components with respect Single Resonsibility Principle (SRP).

 ## Prerequisites